JasperFx/lamar/documentation/documentation/compilation/frames/frame.md

 <!--title:Building Custom Frames-->

 <[info]>
-If you're going to get into Lamar's code generation model, you probably want to be familiar and comfortable with both string interpolation in C# and the recent `nameof` operator.
+If you're going to get into LamarCodeGeneration's model, you probably want to be familiar and comfortable with both string interpolation in C# and the recent `nameof` operator.
 <[/info]>